 7.1 Are you isolating people at the border now?

 The scientific advice shows that when domestic transmission is high, cases from abroad represent a small amount of the overall total and make no significant difference to the epidemic.
 Now that domestic transmission within the UK is coming under control, and other countries begin to lift lockdown measures, it is the right time to prepare new measures at the border.
 Find out more about self-isolation when you travel to the UK.

-9. Devolved administrations
+8. Devolved administrations

-9.1 Does this guidance apply across the UK?
+8.1 Does this guidance apply across the UK?

-This guidance applies in England – people in Scotland, Wales and Northern Ireland should follow the specific rules in those parts of the UK.
+People in Scotland, Wales and Northern Ireland should follow the specific rules in those parts of the UK.
+Additional guidance is available: